LisaMcCormack/CV/README.md

 💻Technology💻

-From Software developer YouTube channels to Medium blogs, I am an avid consumer of tech and the people who shape this industry.
+From software developer YouTube channels to Medium blogs, I am an avid consumer of tech and the people who shape this industry.

 👩🏻People, Teamwork, Agile👨🏿